cmsj/cmsj.net/content/2025-05-23-swift6-finder-action.md

         // has been drained of tasks (ie the reference counter has reached zero).
         // We can't do something like dispatchGroup.wait() because that would block the queue
-        // and prevent the various NSItemProvider callbacks from executing. dispatchGroup.notify(queue: DispatchQueue.main) {
+        // and prevent the various NSItemProvider callbacks from executing.
+        // Instead, the main queue of this extension's process just keeps ticking along
+        // until the final call to dispatchGroup.leave().
+        // This means you can deadlock the process if that never happens, but that
+        // should only happen if your actor gets stuck indefinitely. dispatchGroup.notify(queue: DispatchQueue.main) {
             NSLog("beginRequest(): DispatchGroup completed")